Dog Corner

 This is an extremely important reason and something you will definitely want and appreciate.
 Secondly, the paws of your puppy will become more resilient and stronger.
 Yes, this also means they will become blacker and darker, but this is another advantage to consider.

 There is no need to mention that physical activity is important for all dogs, especially puppies.
 They can maintain proper health, and they can still have a lot of fun while walking with their owners.
-In addition, all dogs and all dog breeds must have a physical activity or they will develop countless issues.
+In addition, all dogs and all dog breeds must have physical activity or they will develop countless issues.
 Just some examples include weight gain, boredom, issues with behavior, and so much more.

 Here’s When You Need To Be Concerned